Growing aloe vera from a cutting is easier than you might think. In this post, I’m going to show you exactly how to do it step by step.

 - Bury the cutting - Make a hole in the medium that’s deep enough to hold the entire stem.
 Alternatively, you could fill the pot only ½ full in step 4, place the stem on top, and then bury it.
 Then gently pack it down to hold the cutting in place.

 - Place somewhere warm and bright - Put your cutting in a location with plenty of bright, indirect light.
-Placing it on top of a heat mat can speed things up, especially if the air is cold, but it’s optional.
+Placing it on top of a heat mat can speed things up, especially if the air is cold.
+Use a grow light if you don't have a sunny window.

 - Pot it up (optional) - Once you see new growth or leaves on top, that means your aloe vera cutting has rooted.
 You can pot it up into fresh soil if you want, but only go one size larger on the container.